 From there, you can choose to update your headline and notify people in your network about the job change.
 As a student, you don’t need to be too concerned about notifying people, as it’s unlikely you’ve worked at any particular company for very long.

 As a professional, however, you need to be careful who you notify.
 You certainly don’t want to notify your current employer of a new position before you’ve submitted your resignation (or, at least, you don’t want them to find out via LinkedIn before you’ve told them).

 The same principles apply to previous work experience.
 Be honest, and focus on the results of what you did rather than the job duties.

 This section is essential; do not neglect it.
-If you’ve graduated from the school, you can put when you attended it; otherwise, you can put your expected graduation year.
-This shows employers that you have or will have a college education, but even more so, including your college (or even high school) is a powerful tool for networking, as we’ll explore later on.
+If you’ve graduated, you can put the years you were in college; otherwise, you can put your expected graduation year.
+This shows employers that you have or will have a college education.
+But even more so, including your college (or even high school) is a powerful tool for networking, as we’ll explore later on.

-5. Country, ZIP code, and Locations within this area
+5. Country/Region, Postal code, and Locations within this area

 Just pick whichever industry is closest to the one you do (or want to) work in.
 If you can’t find a perfect match, that’s okay.
 What you write in your headline and summary are what people pay attention to.
 Adding your industry just helps LinkedIn suggest jobs and also aids recruiters in finding you.